mwrouse/pdf.js/README.md

-# PDF.js
+# PDF.js IFrame
-This is a modified version of [PDF.js](https://mozilla.github.io/pdf.js/) to allow it to be easier to use, allowing for you to send documents over postMessage.
+This is a modified version of [PDF.js](https://mozilla.github.io/pdf.js/) designed to be placed in an iframe, which can then be sandboxed for security.

+Placing PDF.js in an iframe allows it to easily integrate with any code base and not interfere with existing architecture or code.

+This version of PDF.js has code that allows for documents to be loaded as Blobs, object URLs, or byte arrays by sending them over Post Message.

+Any errors that occur while rendering that PDF are also sent over Post Message back to the hosting window.

 ---